dry-python/returns/docs/pages/container.rst

   Failure(1).fix(double)
   # => Will be equal to Success(2.0)

-``rescue`` can return any monad you want.
+``rescue`` can return any container type you want.
-It can also fix your flow and get on the Success track again:
+It can also fix your flow and get on the successful track again:

 .. code:: python